-The Centre for Youth & Criminal Justice (CYCJ), Barnardo’s Scotland and the University of Strathclyde are supporting the move towards a trauma-informed workforce, with the publication of work aimed at documenting and improving understanding of the trauma, bereavement and loss needs of vulnerable young people and adults caught up in the justice and other systems, or who are at risk of becoming so.
+The Children and Young People’s Centre for Justice (CYCJ), Barnardo’s Scotland and the University of Strathclyde are supporting the move towards a trauma-informed workforce, with the publication of work aimed at documenting and improving understanding of the trauma, bereavement and loss needs of vulnerable young people and adults caught up in the justice and other systems, or who are at risk of becoming so.

 Summary findings have been published today in ‘Trauma, Bereavement and Loss: Key learning and messages from research and practice’ which draws out the key messages and themes from five research papers in order to inform the development of trauma-informed approaches more widely.

 “The prevalence of traumatic and adverse childhood experiences, and the potentially enduring and detrimental impact of such experiences on emotional, psychological and physical health and wellbeing, is something we’re becoming increasingly aware of – both as professionals, and in wider society.
 As a result, there is increased policy and practice attention paid to identifying, understanding and addressing trauma and adversity among individuals.
 Importantly, this isn’t just focused on trauma-specialist provision for those who have experienced trauma, but also on ensuring the entire workforce is trauma informed, as is outlined in the NHS Education for Scotland’s Transforming Psychological Trauma framework.

 “We combined our collective experience of policy, practice and research in loss, trauma and bereavement to help widen understanding of the importance of these developments, but also the challenges that might need to be overcome in order to implement the necessary changes in policy and practice.”